 We offer a free language course for City University London students.

-This course is interdisciplinary and you will learn from academics of the School of Mathematics, Computer Science & Engineering and the School of Health Sciences, as well as hospital consultants and experts from the medical industry.
+This course is highly interdisciplinary.
+Students learn from academics of the School of Mathematics, Computer Science & Engineering and the School of Health Sciences, hospital consultants and experts from the medical industry.

-If you are registered on the BEng (Hons) and obtain good grades at the end of your second or third year you may transfer to the Biomedical Engineering MEng (Hons) course.
+If you are registered on the BEng (Hons) course and obtain good grades at the end of your second or third year you may transfer to the MEng (Hons) Biomedical Engineering course.

 Biomedical engineers work in a range of industries.
 Their problem-solving skills and multidisciplinary education are well known and respected in the UK industry and abroad.